Who is my gas and electric supplier?

 If any of this rings true and you’ve been asking yourself who your energy supplier is, this guide is here to help.

-Who is my current energy supplier?
+How do I find out my current energy supplier?

-The first place to look is on an old energy bill – but that might not always be easy.
+To find your energy supplier the first place to look is on an old energy bill – but that might not always be easy.
 Particularly since energy companies like us are cutting down on paper and taking everything online as we try to become more sustainable.

 Who is my gas supplier?